Palazzo Parisio (Naxxar): Scicluna Palace

-The Marquis approached Architect Annibale Lupi (born 1869) to design and built on site an Art Nouveau mansion.
+The Marquis approached architect Annibale Lupi (born 1869) to design and built on site an Art Nouveau mansion.
 He commissioned a team of Italian architects, sculptors and painters, led by Carlo Sada (born 1855), to embellish the interior and garden with Sicilian Baroque architecture and Pompeiian art.
 Work began in 1900, and was largely complete by 1906, when the marquis and his family moved into the palace.
 Scicluna died on 14 February 1907, before the refurbishment was fully completed, and his family moved back to their original residence in San Pawl tat-Tarġa.

 The marble were sculpted and laid by Sicilian workers in 1902, as directed by Giuseppe Valenti.
 Among the workers were Baldassare Armato, his son Domenico Armato, Francesco Bondin and Andrea De Stefano.
 The main ceilings' frescoes were carried by Giacomo Olzai and Filippo Fortunato Venuti, both from Rome and completed by 1902.
 Other decorators included Giulio Moschetti and Vincenzo Cardona.

 During the two world wars, the palace was handed over to the British Government to use it for public needs.
 It was also used as a R.A.F.
 Office, and hosted soldiers and their families.

 Palazzo Parisio

-In the 21st century, Marie Christianne Scicluna who partially owns the palace has took the initiative to renovate and revive the property.
+In the 21st century, Marie Christianne Scicluna who partially owns the palace has taken the initiative to renovate and revive the property.
 The palace and its gardens are now open to the public named as ‘’Palazzo Parisio and Gardens’’, and are rented for wedding venues.
 Two restaurants are also located within the palace.

 The palace is scheduled as a Grade 1 property by the Malta Environment and Planning Authority, while its elevated pathway is a Grade 2.
 It is also listed on the National Inventory of the Cultural Property of the Maltese Islands.